CIS565-Fall-2014/Project-1/README.md

 * Changing the number of planets affects the performance a lot.
 This makes sense because our for loop in the device function will run the N times, where N is the number of planets.

 ----------------------------------------------------------------
-* Without running experiments, I would expect mat_add funciton and mat_sub function
+* Without running experiments, I would expect mat_add funciton and mat_sub function running on GPU will be much faster than CPU version.
+Because the add and subtracte operations are totally parellel.
+Although matrix multiply operation is also parellel, it has to spend a lot of time to read memory.
+Thus the running time could be similar for GPU and CPU version of mat_mult.